Universal Aspects of Barrier Crossing Under Bias: Theoretical motivation

 Other combinations of $(F_T/F_B)Y(F)$ may bring about an even cleaner coincidence.
 For example,

-Imagine that there is a set of escape rate measurements but the underlying $U(x)$ is unknown.
-Even without knowledge of a fitting form such as Eqs.~~\eqref{EQ:data-collapse-without-subleading-corrections} and Eq.~\eqref{EQ:data-collapse-with-subleading-corrections}, graphical collapse onto a common curve can be engineered by careful adjustment of the free parameters $F_T$ and $F_B$.
+As for the utility, imagine that there is a set of escape rate measurements for which the underlying profile $U(x)$ is unknown.
+Then, even without a model or fitting form for $k(F)$, we can still engineer graphical collapse of the data onto a common curve by rescaling and careful adjustment of the free parameters $F_T$ and $F_B$.